 ONWA Board President Dawn Lavell-Harvard remembers, “She was not just a role model she was an inspiration.
 She always had the highest of expectations for all of us and she never gave up on making sure we achieved our dreams.”
 It is the beauty and context of lives well lived and world’s changed by the passion and strength of women like Elder Hartley that we hold dearly at times like this.

 Elize Hartley Listening Fox Woman

-The Elder, Elize Hartley, is in regular weekly attendance at schools on specific days each week and at all special events.
-The Elder answers students’ questions, gives guidance, and acts in the role of spiritual advisor to students.
-Students are encouraged to speak with the Elder on any issues or concerns dealing with their school experience.
-The Elder also leads students in prayer and smudging ceremonies.
+Our Elder, Elize Hartley, answered students’ questions, gave guidance, and acted in the role of spiritual advisor to students.
+Students were encouraged to speak with the Elder on any issues or concerns dealing with their school experience.
+The Elder also led students in prayer and smudging ceremonies.
 Comments from students indicate that they make a special effort to attend school on days when Elders are present and find them to be comforting.
 Topics such as traditional medicines and kokum stories are shared.

 Our song to honour Listening Fox Woman